stephbuon/democracy-lab/README.md

 ## Running Code

 Several R scripts source other R scripts.
 The directories referenced by these scripts correspond with the file hierarchy of the present GitHub repository.
-Therefore, code should be run in the `digital-history` cloned repository.
+Therefore, code should be run in the cloned **digital-history** repository.

 Code example in R: